skip to content

 Lectures

-Students are required to attend and pass the assessment tests for two "in-depth" courses during their first year of study (each course is typically six to 12 lectures in length) and a range of introductory "techniques" lectures which are available early in the Michaelmas term.
+Students are required to attend and pass the assessment tests for two 'in-depth' courses during their first year of study (each course is typically 6 to 12 lectures in length) and a range of introductory 'techniques' lectures which are available early in the first term (Michaelmas).

 Posters and Presentations